Young Chang

 HDC YoungChang (Hangul: HDC영창) is a South Korean manufacturer of pianos and industrial wood working machinery, headquartered in Incheon, South Korea.
-Young Chang currently holds 50% of the South Korean piano market.
-The company is among the largest and most automated of the world's piano manufacturers.
+It currently holds 50% of the South Korean piano market, and is among the largest and most automated of the world's piano manufacturers.

 Operations

 Young Chang had four manufacturing facilities as of 1999, three producing pianos and the fourth a sawmill producing wood for export from the United States.
 The sawmill was located in Tacoma, Washington and was established in 1991.
 Piano manufacturing took place in plants in Seoul and Incheon, South Korea, both established in 1964, and Tianjin, China, established in 1995.
 The company also maintained a research and development facility in Waltham, Massachusetts.
 The company's Tianjin manufacturing site is run through subsidiary Tianjin Young Chang Akki Company, Limited, while the Tacoma sawmill is managed through subsidiary Young Chang America Timber, Incorporated.

 As of the late 1990s, Young Chang, at the time known as Young Chang Akki Company, was among the largest of the world's manufacturers of pianos, alongside Samick, Yamaha and Kawai, and one of five multinationals producing pianos.
 Young Chang reported sales in the United States, China, Canada, Korea and the European Union under its own brand.

 The company also produces pianos for other companies.
 For instance, it began producing Cline pianos for Cline Piano Company of Belmont, California in 1992; and began producing Knabe pianos for Music Systems Research of Sacramento, California in the late 1990s.
 Young Chang produced pianos for Nakamichi of Hamamatsu, Japan until 1998; the units were modified by Nakamichi before export to the United States.
 The company had at one time produced Wurlitzer pianos for United States-distribution by Baldwin Piano & Organ, but this relationship was terminated prior to the late 1990s.

 The company also markets under an alternative brand, Weber, held by subsidiary Weber Piano Company established in 1986.
 This brand was established specifically for English-speaking markets where a Korean brand name, as opposed to a German or American name, might be a disincentive to purchase.